BrianGardnerAtl/website/_drafts/compose_simple_state.md

 }
 ```

 Once the count values are passed to the functions, each one needs an update to display the count next to the icon.
-Since the icon and count are displayed next to each other, a `Row` is the perfect element to arrange them.
+Since the icon and count are displayed next to each other, `Row` is the perfect element to arrange them.

 The `Text` compose element is used to display the count.
 Padding is added to the text so there is a gap between the icon and count.
 A `TextStyle` is also applied to configure the size and color of the count text.